Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 8. The probationary status, previous discipline, or any past suspensions of the Respondent.
 These shall be considered only when determining outcomes, and the President shall notify the Council of the Respondent’s disciplinary history only after the Council, by proper vote, has found the Respondent “Responsible.”
 The probationary status, previous discipline, or any past suspensions of the Respondent should cast extreme doubt on the ability of the Respondent to reenter campus life under the Rhodes College Honor System.

-7. College Suspension: Separation of the student from Rhodes College for one, two or three semesters, after which the student is eligible to return.
+9. College Suspension: Separation of the student from Rhodes College for one, two or three semesters, after which the student is eligible to return.
 If the violation is an academic matter, the student shall receive an “F” in the particular class(es) related to the offense and may receive a “W” in all other classes.
+A student placed on suspension from the College as a result of a conduct outcome is not permitted on campus without permission from the Office of Community Standards, or their designee.

-8. College Expulsion: Permanent separation of the student from Rhodes College.
+10. College Expulsion: Permanent separation of the student from Rhodes College.
 If the violation is an academic matter, the student shall receive an “F” in the particular class(es) related to the offense and may receive a “W” in all other classes.
+A student expelled from the College as a result of a conduct outcome is not permitted on campus without permission from the Office of Community Standards, or their designee.

 SECTION 5.
 Appeals